 In order to provide security for a single SSRS report, Please click the down arrow beside the report to open the menu items.
 Please select the Security option from the menu items.

-Once you select the Security option, following page will be displayed.
+Once you select the Security option, the following page will be displayed.
 In order to edit the default settings, Please click on Edit Item Security option

-After you click on the Edit Item Security, a pop up (conformation window) box is displayed for the confirmation.
+After you click on the Edit Item Security, a pop up (confirmation window) box is displayed for the confirmation.
 It will ask whether you want to add custom security which is different from parent security.
 Click OK to add, and cancel to Undo

 Following are the list of roles available for each user

-- Browser: This is basic role that can be assigned to the user.
+- Browser: This is the basic role that can be assigned to the user.
 A user with Browser role can View Reports, Folders, Models, and resources.
-Apart from this, user can Manage individual Subscriptions.
+Apart from this, a user can Manage individual Subscriptions.

-- Content Manager: This is the Highest role that a user can get. he can perform all the tasks that are available in Report manager.
+- Content Manager: This is the Highest role that a user can get. he can perform all the tasks that are available in Report Manager.

-- My Reports: User with role can only work within this My reports folder.
+- My Reports: User with the role can only work within this My reports folder.
 Apart from Security settings, he can do all the things

 - Publisher: User with Publisher role can create Linked Reports, and manage Data Sources, Reports, Folders, and Models